 December 14, 2018

 One of the things that changes the most dramatically as we shift into winter is the air.
 It goes from being sticky, humid and heavy to a much lighter, drier consistency, and that’s a tough switch to make.
 If you employ the same indoor air quality strategies now that you did a few months ago, your winter IAQ will suffer.
-Instead, try a few of these tips for a winter IAQ guide from the friendly folks at Acree Air Conditioning.
+Instead, try a few of these tips for a winter IAQ guide from the friendly folks at Acree Plumbing, Air & Electric.
 We can help you figure out the best ways to make sure your home’s air remains breathable and clean.

 Use an Air Purifier

 The shift in air consistency brings a lot of unwanted particles and contaminants with it.
 Your home probably isn’t used to handling that type of air all of a sudden, so give it an extra boost with an air purifier.
 Air purifiers come in a handful of different versions, so you can pick the one that will help you and your home the best.

 - * UV Lights

 - * PCO (Photocatalytic oxidation) Systems

 The fact that plants can help you manage your IAQ isn’t exactly a secret.
 However, knowing which plants help more than others isn’t quite as well-known.
 Anyone can walk into a hardware store and know that *some* plant will help.

 Two that tend to show up on most of these lists are Tillandsia and Peace Lilies.
 Tillandsia actually feeds off of moisture in the air since it doesn’t have a root system, so you can plant it anywhere and it’ll work just fine as long as it’s got some light.
 And on the other hand, places like NASA recommend Peace Lilies for their IAQ-helping plant of choice.